 Choline works with folic acid to help protect your baby from neural tube defects.
 These are common, but serious, birth defects.
 Some studies also show that getting enough choline while you're pregnant may enhance your baby's brain development.

 Pregnancy Recommended Dietary Allowance (RDA): 450 milligrams.
 Don't take more than 3,500 milligrams a day.

 Best food sources: Whole eggs, meat, fish, and whole grains.

 DHA is a type of omega-3 fatty acid.
 It may help boost your baby's motor, mental, and visual development.
 In some studies, DHA lowered the risk of premature delivery.
 And DHA may help improve your health, too, by reducing your risk of heart disease.

 Best food sources: Fish, especially salmon, light tuna, herring, sardines, and trout.
 If you don't like fish, look for foods fortified with DHA, or ask your doctor about taking supplements.
 Some prenatal vitamins also contain DHA.

 Warning: Avoid fish that is high in mercury while you're pregnant.
-This includes swordfish, shark, tilefish, and king mackerel.
+This includes swordfish, shark, tilefish, farmed salmon (wild is ok), and king mackerel.
 Ask your doctor for a detailed list of seafood to avoid.
 Too much mercury can hurt your baby's central nervous system.